6.5

 • Pick & Cheese – It’s literally a conveyor belt of cheese from The Cheese Bar team.

-• OshpazIf you’re looking for your Uzbeki hand-pulled noodle fix, this is where to head.
+• OshpazIf you’re looking for your Uzbeki dumpling and hand-pulled noodle fix, this is where to head.

 And finally, there’s that bookshop.
 Not only do they have a lot of hunger-inducing titles (cookbooks, chef biographies, etc.) but they also proudly claim to be the only bookshop in London with dedicated space for eating & drinking as you browse.